 You do not need to deduct 401(k) contributions on your tax return.
 In fact, there is no way for you to deduct that money.

 When employers report your earnings at the end of the year, they account for the fact that you made 401(k) contributions.
 To give you an example, let’s say you have a salary of $50,000 and you contribute $5,000 into a 401(k) account.
 Only $45,000 of your salary is taxable income.
 Your employer will report that $45,000 on your W-2.
 So if you try to deduct the $5,000 when you file your taxes, you will be double-counting your contributions, which is incorrect.

 How Much Tax Do You Pay on 401(k) Distributions?

 A withdrawal you make from a 401(k) after you retire is officially known as a distribution.
 While you’ve deferred taxes until now, these distributions are now taxed as regular income.
 That means you will pay the regular income tax rates on your distributions.
 You pay taxes only on the money you withdraw.
 If you withdraw $10,000 from your 401(k) over the course of the year, you will only pay income taxes on that $10,000.
-It is possible to withdraw your entire account in one lump sum, though this will likely push you into a higher tax bracket for the year, so it’s smart to take distributions more gradually.
+It’s possible to withdraw your entire account in one lump sum, though this could push you into a higher tax bracket for the year, so it’s smart to take distributions more gradually.